 Intrinsyc Software International, a provider of mobile and embedded software solutions, announced the signing of a Soleus license agreement with one of the world’s largest Original Design Manufacturers (ODM) of computers and consumer electronics devices.
-Terms were not disclosed.

 The first device is an industrial-strength handheld for a payment system provider.
-The device features a 3.5-inch screen, handwriting capture and 1D/2D barcode recognition.
+The device features a 3.5-inch screen, handwriting capture, and 1D/2D barcode recognition.
 Intrinsyc will work with its customer to integrate Soleus version 1.5 and a Windows Embedded CE 6.0 Board Support Package (BSP) into the platform, and develop custom APIs extending the functionality of the telephony stack.